vetrabindra01/-York-College-Grain-Mcirobiome-Fungal-Workshop/README.md

   --output-dir diversity-core-metrics-phylogenetic
 ```

-# Buliding feature classifier for funtal ITS
+# Buliding feature classifier for fungal ITS

 Downlaod the [Taxonomy files](https://unite.ut.ee/repository.php).
 1) Import the UNITE reference sequences into QIIME2.